You might be wondering about some of the more physiological and long-term effects of alcohol.

 Research in cisgender women shows that heavy episodic drinking in college increases risk for osteoporosis and even moderate use of alcohol can increase the risk for breast cancer.

-For more on the health impacts of alcohol, check out the NIH publication “Beyond Hangovers” (pdf).
+For more on the health impacts of alcohol, check out this page.

 Alcohol is a drug.
 Mixing it with other drugs, medicines or supplements (even herbal remedies) may cause harmful interactions, for example: